 Sint Eustatius is a special municipality of the Netherlands.
 Nevertheless, there is separate travel advice regarding the overseas territories.
 Weirdly enough, Statia was put on code green already a while ago but only opens up for diving and other „things“ in August.
 The Statian government puts together up-to-date travel advice on Covid-19.
 Just now they got their first confirmed case of corona on the island.
 All this time Statians could meet and do things without all the social distancing rules.
 We are looking forward to diving right into this island life.

 Travel regulations are more strict than a year ago, at least for us coming from Bali (Heimkehr: Rück- und Ausblicke über den Maskenrand).
 We just had our PCR test done today and as soon as the results are in we have to register online (Electronic Health Autorization System) – not only for Sint Eustatius, but also Sint Maarten as we are travelling through there.
 If you are not vaccinated yet, you have to go through 10 days of quarantine.
 Unlike some other airlines, KLM just announced they will continue to offer flights also to people who aren’t vaccinated.

 In any case, we are looking forward to stepping out of the digital cocoon and into real life again.
 The question is will it be easier to meet people now because we are all longing for social contact so much?
 Are we more empathic and understand the challenges others have been through?
 Or will people keep avoiding each other?
 After all, anybody (even your loved ones) could be a potential health risk.
 The choice is ours.

 With regards to Statia, we have high hopes and shall simply meet and greet all our islanders, knowing that the answer of some will simply be „ja, man“.
 But it comes with a smile.
-We are looking forward to the wonderful company at Scubaqua, working in a dive centre again, and connecting with the ocean once more (Unter Schutz stellen).
+We are looking forward to the wonderful company as we are going to work in a dive centre again, and connect with the ocean once more (Unter Schutz stellen).